 Through our inpatient residential rehab centre, you can break the chains of compulsive substance abuse, behavioural disorders, and mental health struggles.
 Although it may seem daunting, as soon as you walk through our doors, you will realise there is no shame in seeking help.

-Are you ready to discover a stronger, healthier version of yourself?
+You can learn all about the cost of rehab at Primrose Lodge; are you ready to discover a stronger, healthier version of yourself?
 Don’t give another day to these unwanted negative patterns.
 Our team of experts is here to help – contact us today to start your addiction treatment.